trdroid/Clojure-Examples/Functions/README.md

 # Functions

+### Properties

+Clojure, derived from Lisp, is a functional language which treats functions as first class elements, which implies

+* Functions can be created dynamically at runtime
+* Functions can be accepted as arguments by other functions
+* Functions can be returned as values from other functions
+* Functions can be stored as elements/values in other data structures, like lists

 ### Defining functions

 In Clojure, functions are defined using the *defn* macro, the syntax of which is as follows: